rinshankaihou/refinedc/README.md

 fresh OCaml environment) in which RefinedC can be installed and used.
 Creating a new switch is a good way to make sure that other OCaml projects are not at all impacted, even if they have conflicting dependencies.
-It makes sense to follow these steps even if you are practiced OCamler.
+It makes sense to follow these steps even if you are a practiced OCamler.

 The "opam swith" we are going to create will be tied to a particular directory of your system, and the corresponding OCaml environment (including `refinedc`)